onflow/flow/flips/2022-03-23-contract-imports-syntax.md

 **Imports referencing a placeholder**

-- Not a valid cadence syntax
+- Not a valid Cadence syntax
 - Impossible to know what contract is `0xFoo` really referencing by reading the contract code, the resolution of contract location is hidden in the complexity of the code

 ### The Current State